assaf/vanity.js/node/README.md

 ```

 You can also force a particular alternative by calling with participant,
-alternative number and optional callback.
-Note that an alternative can be set
+alternative and optional callback.
+Note that an alternative can be set only
-only once.
-With a callback, you'll get the alternative stored on the server,
+once.
+With a callback, you'll get the alternative stored on the server, which
-which may differ from the one passed as argument.
+may differ from the one passed as argument.

 Example:

 ```
-// These users always sees the second option if (user.beta) split.show(userId, 1);
+// These users always sees option B if (user.beta) split.show(userId, true);
 split.show(userId, function(error, alternative) {
   . . .
 })
 ```

-#### splittest.completed(participant, outcome, callback)
+#### splittest.completed(participant, callback)

-Use this to record conversion (goal completion).
+Use this to record when a participant completed the test (converted).

 Example: